MLH/Building-Your-First-Flow-Application/README.md

 Let’s go back to the page.js file and add some new functionality.
 As a heads up, we’ll be adding a new _name_ and _setName_ variables to display the sample profile’s name.
 In addition to that, we’ll be creating a _sendQuery_ function that fires when we click the Send Query button.

 Go ahead and copy the code below into your page.js file.
-You’ll see the new lines of code labeled highlighted and commented as // NEW.
+You’ll see the new lines of code commented as // NEW or {/* NEW */}.

 ```js